bchkrvn/TodoList_App/readme.md

 ## Description:
 **To-do list APP** is a small application for task scheduling.
 App wrote on Django with PostgreSQL.
+Tested with using PyTest.

 ## Stack:
 * Python 3.9